DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_ipads.md

 When you order iPads we ask for your Apple School Manager (ASM).
 If you need to find this, you can follow these steps:

-1. Log in to Apple School Manager
+1. Log in to Apple School Manager.
-1. Select &lsquo;Settings&rsquo;, then select &lsquo;Enrolment Information&rsquo;
+1. Select &lsquo;Settings&rsquo;, then select &lsquo;Enrolment Information&rsquo;.
-1. Look for your Organisation ID in the Enrolment Information pane
+1. Look for your Organisation ID in the Enrolment Information pane.

 Find out [how to enrol in Apple School Manager](https://support.apple.com/en-gb/guide/apple-school-manager/apd402206497/web).